eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 Impact of $\xi$ on base fee:

-- Inflection Point Identification: Analogous to the initial broad observation, this detailed examination reveals the nuanced shifts and inflections attributable to variations in $\xi$.
-The "kink" or point of inflection in the adjustment trajectory becomes particularly pronounced from this perspective.
+- Inflection point & step width variability: The "kink" or point of inflection becomes particularly pronounced with variations to $\xi$, becoming broader as $\xi$ increases.
+Thus increasing $\xi$ results in broader step widths, indicating more gradual fee adjustments.
+Conversely, decreasing $\xi$ leads to narrower steps and more volatile fee changes.
-- Adjustment Sensitivity: The slope of the base fee adjustment curve changes significantly beyond the inflection point.
+- Sensitivity: The slope of the base fee adjustment curve changes significantly beyond the inflection point.
 As $\xi$ values decrease, we observe a sharp increase in the rate of fee adjustments, indicating heightened sensitivity.
-- Step Width Variability: Increasing $\xi$ results in broader step widths, indicating more gradual fee adjustments.
-Conversely, decreasing $\xi$ leads to narrower steps and more volatile fee changes.
-- Linear Trend within Target Range: The central portion of the curve, particularly highlighted by the light green line for the current $\xi$ value, showcases a mostly linear trend in fee adjustments as transactions approach or slightly exceed the gas target.
+- Linear Trend within Target Range: The central portion of the curve, particularly highlighted by the light green line for the current $\xi$ value of the Ethereum protocol, showcases a mostly linear trend in fee adjustments as transactions approach or exceed the gas target.

 Next, we turn our attention to the elasticity multiplier ($\rho$), another pivotal constant in Ethereum's economic model that directly influences the flexibility and responsiveness of gas limit adjustments.
-To comprehensively understand its impact, we explore a range of values for $\rho$ from 1 to 6 in conjunction with variations in the base fee max change denominator ($\xi$).
+To understand its impact, we explore a range of values for $\rho$ from 1 to 6 in conjunction with variations in the base fee max change denominator ($\xi$).

 <img src="images/el-specs/rho-xi.png" width="800"/>

 Impact of $\rho$ and $\xi$ on Base Fee :

 - Moment-to-Moment Analysis: Similar to our initial observations, this plot offers a granular view into how adjustments in $\rho$ and $\xi$ shape the economic model's behavior on a per-block basis, especially in the context of protocol upgrades.
-- Distinct Influence of $\rho$: Each subplot represents the nuanced effects of varying $\rho$ values.
-As the elasticity multiplier, $\rho$ notably shifts the inflection point in the base fee adjustment curve, highlighting its critical role in tuning the network's responsiveness to transaction volume fluctuations.
+- Distinct Influence of $\rho$: Each subplot represents effect of varying $\rho$ values.
+As the elasticity multiplier, $\rho$ notably shifts the inflection point in the base fee adjustment curve, highlighting its role in tuning the network's responsiveness to transaction volume fluctuations.
 - Interplay Between $\rho$ and $\xi$: The elasticity multiplier ($\rho$) not only moves the inflection point but also modulates the sensitivity of adjustments attributable to changes in the base fee max change denominator ($\xi$).
 This interaction underscores the delicate balance Ethereum maintains to ensure network efficiency and stability amidst varying demands.

 <img src="images/el-specs/gas-header.png" width="800"/>